teddykoker/blog/_posts/2022-04-28-learning-to-learn-jax.md

 ## Adam

 While simple SGD often works well for gradient-based optimization, Adam {% cite kingma2014adam
-%} is a popular choice, which works by maintaining a moving average of the gradient and squared gradient (referred to as the 1st and 2nd moments).
+%} is another popular choice, which works by maintaining a moving average of the gradient and squared gradient (referred to as the 1st and 2nd moments).
 While we could implement this ourself, [Optax](https://github.com/deepmind/optax) has implemented a JAX version of the optimizer that we can use in a similar manor: